mikeperry-tor/acwiki/Tor-Browser-Integration-Guide-for-New-Pluggable-Transports.md

-Note: this is a work-in-progress and is incomplete.
+Note: this guide is a work in progress and may be incomplete.

 This is a guide for anti-censorship team members on how to add support for a new pluggable transport (PT) to Tor Browser.